FAIRDataTeam/FAIRDataPoint-E2E-Tests/README.md

     - Contains all test files following the standard [Cypress structure](https://docs.cypress.io/guides/core-concepts/writing-and-organizing-tests.html#Support-file).
 - `/fdp`
     - Contains the configuration to run FDP and other associated services in Docker.
-    - The actual docker-compose.yml file is generated during initialization.
+    - The actual Docker `compose.yml` file is generated during initialization.
-- `/scripts`
-    - Additional utility scripts.
 - `/cypress.json`
     - Contains the default configuration and env.
     - You can overwrite env values [with a `cypress.env.json` file](https://docs.cypress.io/guides/guides/environment-variables.html#Option-2-cypress-env-json).